-An alternative to a colonoscopy is a barium x-ray of the colon, called a "barium enema."
-Barium x-ray studies are not as sensitive in finding disease.
-At least 10% of polyps are not seen.
-In addition, a colonoscopy must often be done to further study any abnormal findings and biopsy or remove abnormalities found on barium x-rays.
+An alternative to Upper GI Endoscopy is a barium x-ray of the upper GI tract, called an "Upper GI Series."
+Barium x-ray studies however are not as sensitive in finding disease.
+At least 10% of ulcers are not seen, and over 50% of erosive esophagitis is missed by this procedure.
+In addition, Upper GI endoscopy must often be done to further study and biopsy abnormalities found on barium x-rays.

 If you take aspirin and/or Plavix due to a prior heart attack, stroke, heart rhythm problems, blood clots or have a heart stent in place, you should continue these medications.
 If you take aspirin daily but have no history of any of the above conditions, you should stop the aspirin five days prior to your exam.

 Patients on Coumadin

 If you take Coumadin or any other blood thinner such as Lovenox and have not been seen in our office, you will need to make an appointment with one of our Physician Assistants prior to scheduling your endoscopy.

 Stop any iron supplement or herbal remedies five days before your endoscopy.
 This includes multivitamins containing iron.